• Skip to primary navigation

 ARGYLE BEANIE & SLOUCH – SCROLL DOWN

-ARGYLE MESSY BUN – CLICK HERE
+ARGYLE CROCHET MESSY BUN – CLICK HERE

-ARGYLE BEANIE & SLOUCH – FREE CROCHET HAT PATTERN
+ARGYLE BEANIE & SLOUCH – CROCHET HAT PATTERN FREE

-The free pattern is below, but if you love to work offline, or need to order your yarn, I’ve got a couple other great options for you.
+The free crochet beanie pattern is below, but if you love to work offline, or need to order your yarn, I’ve got a couple other great options for you.

-Save this pattern to your Ravelry favorites here.
+Save this pattern to your Ravelry favorites.

-Pin it for later here.
+Pin it to Save it for later.

 This post contains affiliate links.